WebsiteDons/wisecp-module-paypal-smart-checkout/README.md

-# WISECP module PayPal&copy; smart checkout
+# WISECP payment module PayPal&copy; smart checkout

 A payment module for WISECP E-Commerce application to allow a modal window for payment at checkout which avoids the transfer of the user to the PayPal website.